lapidesd/Hillslope_Storage_Kinematic_Wave/README.md

 The directory Experiment_data includes an excel file with the raw data (raw_data.xlsx), a program that explores different data smoothing methods (Hillslope_Smoothing.ipynb), a csv of smooth data (smooth_hydrograph_data.csv), and a program that compares analytical hydrographs to experimental results (Experimental_Analysis.ipynb), as described in (4).

-The directory ParFlow includes data for all of the ParFlow simulations referred to in (4) (including flow data at the boundary in the Boundary_flow_data directory and flow depth at the boundary in the Flow_depth directory) and a program to visualize the data.
+The directory ParFlow includes data for all of the ParFlow simulations referred to in (4) (including flow hydrographs in Hydrograph_data, flow data across the boundary in the Boundary_flow_data directory, and flow depth across the boundary in the Flow_depth directory) and a program to visualize the data.
 The reported data are for an exponential width hillslope.
 The columns in the data text files are as follows: (0) Timestep number with timesteps in increments of 1 minute, (1) total flow out the bottom boundary during that timestep (m3/s), (2) standard deviation of flow values at eat cell along the bottom boundary (m3/s), (3) mean flow value along the bottom boundary (m3/s).
 The included jupyter notebook titled: ParFlow_Visualization.ipynb.

 For beginners to Python and jupyter notebook: